CLN4U - Grade 12 Canadian and International Law Online

 View Sample Gradebook Total | 110 Hours |

-Please be aware that, as per Ministry guidelines, OVS has a mandatory minimum requirement of 14 days enrollment for students to be eligible for a midterm report card and 28 days enrollment to be eligible for a final report card.
+Please note, as per Ministry guidelines, OVS has a mandatory 14 day minimum requirement for student enrollment to be eligible for a midterm report card and 28 days enrollment to be eligible for a final report card.

-Fundamental Concepts Covered in Grade 12 Online Course
+Fundamental Concepts Covered in Law Grade 12 Online Course

 The Heritage unit focuses on Canada’s legal heritage and is designed to help the students appreciate that the law is dynamic, constantly evolving to match the will of society.
 The Rights and Freedoms unit focuses on the development of the rights and freedoms of Canadians since Confederation and in particular how the current situation has been shaped by the introduction of the Canadian Charter of Rights and Freedoms.
 The Criminal Law and Procedures unit focuses on how the concepts of crime and punishment have evolved over the years as well as the processes involved in evidence gathering and the disposition of criminal charges.
 The Regulation and Dispute Resolution unit is designed to explore the differences between the protection of individual rights and the protection of the rights of a group, using labor law and environmental law as models of collective action and responsibility.
 It will also focus on the concept of state sovereignty and the need for international law as well as the challenges that come with limited powers of enforcement.

-Teaching and Learning Strategies in an Online School
+Online Teaching and Learning Strategies

 Teachers will bring enthusiasm and varied teaching and assessment approaches to the classroom, addressing individual students’ needs and ensuring sound learning opportunities for every student.
 The activities offered should enable students to relate and apply these concepts to the social, environmental, and economical conditions and concerns of the world in which they live.
 Opportunities to relate knowledge and skills to these wider contexts will motivate students to learn in a meaningful way and to become life-long learners.
 Teachers will help students understand that problem solving of any kind often requires a considerable expenditure of time and energy and a good deal of perseverance.
 Teachers also will encourage students to investigate, to reason, to explore alternative solutions and to take the risks necessary to become successful problem solvers.
 Effective instructional approaches and learning activities draw on students’ prior knowledge, capture their interest, and encourage meaningful practise both inside and outside the classroom.
 Students will be engaged when they are able to see the connection between the scientific concepts they are learning and their application in the world around them and in real-life situations.
 Due to its importance, students will have opportunities to learn in a variety of ways- individually, cooperatively, independently, with teacher direction, through hands-on experiences, and through examples followed by practice.
 The approaches and strategies teachers use will vary according to both the object of the learning and the needs of the students.
 Teachers will accomplish this in online environment with the use of: virtual labs, online simulations, animations, videos, discussion forums, live chat and other interactive objects.